Table of Contents

 - hyperflexible ligaments

-If at least 13 of these symptoms can be noticed in a child, it suffers from trisomy 21 with a probability of 100 %.
-12 to 10 characteristics mean a probability of 85 %; 9 to 7 one of 75 % and 6 to 5 a likelihood of 23 %.
-If less than 5 characteristics can be found, the probability is 0 %.
+If at least 13 of these symptoms can be noticed in a child, the child suffers from trisomy 21 with a probability of 100%.
+12 to 10 characteristics mean a probability of 85%; 9 to 7 one of 75% and 6 to 5 a likelihood of 23%.
+If less than 5 characteristics can be found, the probability is 0%.

 It is, however, necessary to confirm the diagnosis via cytogenetic examinations (analysis of the karyotype) in order to diagnose or rule out Down syndrome.
 It is, moreover, important to determine the underlying type of trisomy 21 in order to be, among other things, able to assess the risk of recurrence (see above).

 Prenatal diagnosis of Down syndrome

 The triple test is used between the 16th and the 20th week of pregnancy.
 It measures the blood serum levels of the mother and compares them to reference values of other pregnant women in the same week of pregnancy.
 The test includes β-hCG, α-fetoprotein and estriol.
 If those values differ from the standard (β-hCG high, α-fetoprotein and estriol low), a trisomy 21 can be the reason.
 This test is, however, not specific for Down syndrome and susceptible to faults.
 It is also necessary to calculate the exact gestational age in order to be able to draw a conclusive comparison.

 Sonography represents an option to possibly detect malformations like a flat face, macroglossia, shortened femur, lacking ossification of the nasal bone, shortened fingers, dilated renal pelvis or heart defects.
 These malformations increase the risk of trisomy 21, but they can not always be interpreted as manifestation of a disease.
 Sonography can thus yield false positive or false negative results.

 A sonography of the fetal nuchal translucency (subcutaneous tissue between neck and cervical spine) in the 11th to 14th week of pregnancy can also lead to the suspicion of increased risk of Down syndrome.
 Still, this examination is also not specific for trisomy 21.

 Amniocentesis and chorionic villus sampling